-I study role-model effects at scale by analyzing how brief presentations by STEM professionals influence high-school students’ STEM participation in college.
-I link data on over 1,500 female and male speakers at 183 STEM events to administrative records on the educational trajectories of all Swiss high-school graduates.
-Using an event-study design, I find that event exposure increases college STEM enrollment and leads to higher STEM graduation rates.
-I then exploit event-level variation in speaker composition to show that events with a higher share of female speakers have a stronger impact on both female and male students.
-This effect is largely explained by gender differences in presentation style rather than by a role-model mechanism: female speakers are more likely to give interactive presentations, which both female and male students respond positively to.
-Controlling for presentation style reduces the female-speaker effect by 51%.
-Thus, while female speakers do not narrow the STEM gender gap, the results suggest that selecting engaging speakers — who in this setting are more likely to be female — can boost students' overall STEM participation.
+I study role model effects at scale by analyzing how STEM promotion events, featuring talks by over 1,500 female and male STEM professionals, affect high school students' trajectories in college.
+I find that event exposure increases students’ STEM enrollment and degree completion in college.
+Events with a larger share of female speakers have a stronger impact on both female and male students.
+This effect is driven not by a same-gender role-model mechanism, but by gender differences in presentation style: female speakers are more likely to use interactive formats, to which students respond positively.
+The results suggest that selecting engaging speakers — who in this setting are more likely to be female — can boost students' STEM participation.

 I analyze a policy reform that shifts public lunchtime childcare in kindergartens and elementary schools in the city of Zurich, Switzerland, from an opt-in to an opt-out system.
 In the new system, children are automatically signed up for low-cost lunchtime childcare unless parents actively deregister their child.
 Leveraging the staggered rollout in an event-study design, I document that the policy increases public childcare enrollment by on average 2.3 additional hours per week, compared to a baseline of 6.0 hours.
 The policy increases the employment rate of mothers with children in kindergarten by 5% and total earnings by 7.7%, and has a small positive effect on the extensive margin of fathers.
 The effects are particularly pronounced among low-income families and parents born abroad.
 Investigating the underlying mechanism, I document that parents react to the default component of the policy, suggesting that behavioral barriers play an important role in public childcare uptake.